matthew-godin/Licode/README.md

 ## Setup

-This setup assumes you clone the server repository in your home ($HOME or ~) folder.
+This setup assumes you clone the server repository in your home folder ($HOME or ~).

 ### Initial Setup